Medications and Drugs

 What is the most important information I should know about azacitidine (Vidaza)?

-Before receiving azacitidine, tell your doctor if you are allergic to any drugs, or if you have kidney disease or liver disease.
+Before receiving azacitidine, tell your doctor if you have kidney disease, liver disease, or a history of liver cancer.

 Tell your caregiver right away if this medication accidentally gets on your skin.
 Wash the area thoroughly with soap and warm water.